Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: Introduction

 \begin{definition}[Obliqueness] \, \begin{enumerate} \item A line $L\subset\R^2$ is called \emph{oblique} if it is not parallel to one of the two principle coordinate axes. \item A similitude $f$ on $\R^2$ with positive similarity ratio is called \emph{oblique} if $f$ sends the $x$-axis to an oblique line. \end{enumerate} \end{definition}

 Algom and Hochman's main result is the following theorem.

 \begin{theorem}[\cite{AH19}] Let $K=K(n,m,\Lambda)$ be a Bedford-McMullen carpet with $\frac{\log n}{\log m}\notin\Q$.
 Suppose $K$ is not supported on any line and is not a Cartesian product of the unit interval $[0,1]$ and some Cantor set.
-If $f$ is a similitude sending $K$ into itself, then $f$ is not oblique and has similarity ratio $1$. \end{theorem}
+If $f$ is a self-embedding similitude of $K$, then $f$ is not oblique and has similarity ratio $1$. \end{theorem}

-The non-degenerate and non-product assumptions on $K$ are natural.
-For example, if $K=[0,1]\times\{0\}$ or if $K=[0,1]\times C_{1/3}$ (where $C_{1/3}$ denotes the middle third Cantor set), then $f$ clearly need not to be an isometry.
-Meanwhile, the assumption of the independence between $n$ and $m$ is a key factor preventing oblique and contracting self-embeddings of the carpet.
-In fact, it is well known that a Cantor $m$-set cannot be embedded into another Cantor $n$-set if $\frac{\log m}{\log n}\notin\Q$, see~\cite{FHR14}.
-Heuristically, this phenomenon rules out oblique embeddings of non-degenerate Bedford-McMullen carpets with independent ratios, and forces the contraction ratio of any embedding similitude to be dependent on $n$ and $m$ simultaneously (so isometry).